SPECSAVERS Customer Service Sytem (S.C.S.S.)

 Discovery and research

-In collaboration with partners, employees and customers, BJSS' multidisciplinary team conducted face-to-face interviews, in-store observations and surveys across 15 stores.
-BJSS 'mystery shoppers' mapped customer and staff face-to-face interactions to form a holistic and step-by-step view of the in-store experience.
-The typical customer journey at any of the client's stores involved the following steps:
+Working with partners, employees, and customers, BJSS’ multidisciplinary team conducted face-to-face interviews, in-store observations, and surveys across 15 stores.
+Mystery shoppers also mapped staff–customer interactions to build a holistic, step-by-step view of the in-store experience.

-- The customer was finally processed via the point-of-sale software to take payment, at which point the colleague could progress to the next customer.
+- The customer was processed through the point-of-sale software to complete payment, after which the colleague moved to the next customer.

 It was also noted that store colleagues (users) had developed a number of workarounds to account for the poor usability that had been incorporated into the legacy system.
 The following were included, although not limited to: